harendra-kumar/concise-haskell/transformers/transformers.rst

 This mechanism allows us to lift arguments of functions and not just the results, for example we can lift `catch` using this.
-Notice that the arguments too are actions and have a generic `m a` type. `control` is a convenience function which calls `restoreM` after `liftBaseWith`::
+Notice that the arguments too are actions and have a polymorphic `m a` type. `control` is a convenience function which calls `restoreM` after `liftBaseWith`::

   catch :: (MonadBaseControl IO m, Exception e)